su1214/mining-homework/exercise 4/exercise_4.md

 distance to group doesn’t give us any information about the marget segments in general.

-Now let’s perform k-means cluster which I think coupled with the PCA methods will give a meaningful market segments.
+Now let’s perform k-means clustering which I think coupled with the PCA methods will give a meaningful market segments.
 First step is to find the optimal value for k that we should use in the `kmeans` method.
 For each value of `k`, calculate the `withiness`, `betweeness` and